When your benefit

 Distributions taken before age 59½ that are not rolled over to an IRA or other qualified retirement plan may be subject to taxes and penalties.

 Retiree Health Care Accordion Closed

-You are eligible only if you are an administrative, faculty, professional or classified staff employee that works 50% time or more and are expecting to have continued employment for six months or more.
 You must be an active benefit eligible employee on the first day of classes for the semester in order to use the educational assistance benefit.